Skip to main content

 Amount: $2,000.00

-Funding Agencies: National Council of Teachers of English
+Funding Agencies: National Council of Teachers of English (NCTE)

-Recent research has highlighted the benefit of community-based organizations (CBO) for student learning outcomes—these contexts aim to center students’ voices through writing that tap into out-of-school literacy practices.
+Recent research has highlighted the benefit of community-based organizations (CBO) for student learning outcomes??????????????????these contexts aim to center students?????????????????? voices through writing that tap into out-of-school literacy practices.
 However, empowering pedagogies in CBOs are often disconnected from universities that prepare aspiring teachers, thus fueling the home-school divide.
 To bridge this divide, my study aims to investigate The Literacy and Community Initiative, an interdisciplinary project examining youth literacies that addresses the need for improving university-community partnerships particularly among youth who are underserved due to racial, ethnic, and social inequities.
 By implementing a literacy curriculum that publishes student writing in four youth-serving CBOs, the research design will advance three project goals:1) to improve student literacy 2) to promote student social/emotional development; and 3) to enhance student advocacy and leadership skills.
 This multiphase, mixed methods design-based study will generate four types of qualitative data: document review, interviews, observations, and qualitative surveys.
-Using a quasi-experimental design, this project will also investigate how student’s participation enhances their social and emotional development measured by changes in self-determination, self-compassion, and self-esteem using psychological scales.
+Using a quasi-experimental design, this project will also investigate how student??????????????????s participation enhances their social and emotional development measured by changes in self-determination, self-compassion, and self-esteem using psychological scales.
 The work intends to reveal intersections among universities and communities to develop relevant and meaningful educational practices for youth.

 Date: 09/15/11 - 8/31/18